 In Vitro Fertilization (IVF) is a very effective form of assisted reproductive technology.
-Developed in the early 1980s.
-It has been continuously refined and made ever more effective.
-More than 5 million babies have been born through IVF worldwide.
+Success stories date back to 1978 when the first IVF baby, Louise Joy Brown, was born.
+It has been continuously refined and made even more effective.
+More than 8 million babies have been born through IVF worldwide.

 It is a proven technique that we frequently use at Fertility Centers of Illinois to help our patients to become parents.
 Our IVF laboratories are two of the largest, most experienced IVF labs in the Midwest and are known for the development of, and use, of the most innovative and advanced technologies.
 Our cutting-edge labs are the key to our high success rates.

 IVF increases the chance of pregnancy because fertilization takes place outside of the body.
 A woman’s eggs are extracted and placed in a culture dish with thousands of sperm during IVF.
 The fertilized embryos are grown in the laboratory, then the most viable embryos are transferred into the patient’s uterus.